dani3lr0se/ScriptFu/python/README.md

 Example: `./nmap-scanner.py`

 Created with HackerSploit tutorial.
-Follow the prompts to run the nmap scan.
+Port scanner using nmap library.
+Follow the prompts to run the scan.

 ***